BlinkID/blinkid-flutter/README.md

 ```
 If there are problems with running the application, please make sure you have
 properly configured tools by running `flutter doctor`.
 You can also try running
-the application from VSCode or Xcode.
+the application from VSCode, Android Studio or Xcode.

 ### Plugin usage
-1. Perform scanning by calling the method `BlinkIDFlutter.scanWithCamera()` and passing it the `RecognizerCollection` and `OverlaySettings` you wish to use, along with your license key.
+1. Perform scanning by calling the method `MicroblinkScanner.scanWithCamera()` and passing it the `RecognizerCollection` and `OverlaySettings` you wish to use, along with your license key.
 To find out more about licensing, click
  [here](#licensing).
 ```dart
 Future<void> scan() async {